 |California waterscapes are exposed to a wide range of weather conditions.
 A water escape in California can experience grueling 128 degree temperatures in the summer months throughout the Coachella Valley, while our local mountains can expect night time lows well below freezing in the winter.

-Our California Waterscapes are also exposed to the wonderful weather conditions of our coastal California communities as well, (San Diego, Orange County, Los Angeles) where a backyard waterfall or waterscape never experiences a true winter.
-Can you just imagine water temperatures that rarely leave the range of 65 to 85 degrees?
+California waterscapes are also exposed to the wonderful weather conditions of our coastal communities, where a backyard waterscape never experiences a true winter.
+Water temperatures can maintain a range of 65 to 85 degrees year round.

 Water Treatments for California Waterscapes

 Water treatments for California waterscapes are also a bit different from our northern neighbors.
 During the warm months, weekly additions of specially formulated The Pond Digger All Season Beneficial Bacteria, helps break down plant debris, and eat fish waste and excess fish food that settles on the pond floor.
 These weekly additions help keep your pond in tip top shape all year, with amazing water quality and clarity.
 As fall hits, we switch to The Pond Digger Cold Temperature Beneficial Bacteria.